Blackbox Dataset Inference for LLM: Evaluation

-\textbf{Dataset Inference (IID):} In the evaluation above, the non-member models are trained on data irrelevant to the target dataset.
-Maini et al.~\cite{maini2024llm} pointed out a more challenging situation where the training of the non-member models involves a dataset that is independent and identically distributed (IID) with respect to the target dataset.
+\textbf{Dataset Inference (IID):} In the evaluation above, the non-member suspect models are trained on data irrelevant to the victim dataset.
+Maini et al.~\cite{maini2024llm} pointed out a more challenging situation where the training of the non-member models involves a dataset that is independent and identically distributed (IID) with respect to the victim dataset.

-We extend an evaluation to simulate the IID situation.
-Specifically, we evenly split a target dataset $\mathcal{D}$ into $\mathcal{D}_{x}$ and $\mathcal{D}_{y}$ and de-duplicate highly similar samples between them\footnote{We exclude a data sample from $\mathcal{D}_{y}$ if its input and output both have a 0.8+ Jaccard similarity~\cite{jaccard} with another sample in $\mathcal{D}_{x}$.}. $\mathcal{D}_{x}$ is considered as the victim dataset and adopted to prepare the reference models.
-The wild non-members presented in~\autoref{tab:app:models} are fine-tuned on $\mathcal{D}_{y}$ to work as non-member models.
-We further fine-tune the five reference models on $\mathcal{D}_{y}$ to obtain extra non-member models.
-This aims to assess the cases where the reference models and the non-members overlap and, thus, carry higher detection difficulties.
-In this evaluation, we only focus on detecting non-members, as the IID setting makes no difference to members.
+We extend our evaluation to simulate an IID setting.
+Specifically, we evenly split the original dataset $\mathcal{D}$ into two subsets, $\mathcal{D}{x}$ and $\mathcal{D}{y}$, and remove highly similar cross-subset samples\footnote{A sample in $\mathcal{D}{y}$ is excluded if both its input and output exhibit a Jaccard similarity greater than 0.8~\cite{jaccard} with any sample in $\mathcal{D}{x}$.}.
+We treat $\mathcal{D}{x}$ as the victim dataset, which is used to train both the member reference models and the member suspect models.
+The subset $\mathcal{D}{y}$, drawn from the same distribution as $\mathcal{D}_{x}$, is used to train non-member suspect models.

+In this evaluation, detecting members can be omitted because the member-detection workflow and target are identical in both IID and non-IID settings.
+For non-member detection, we fine-tune the Hugging Face models listed in~\autoref{tab:app:models} on $\mathcal{D}{y}$ to construct non-member suspect models.
+Additionally, we fine-tune the five reference models on $\mathcal{D}{y}$ to obtain extra non-member suspect models.
+This setup allows us to examine scenarios where the reference models and suspect models highly overlap, thereby increasing the difficulty of distinguishing them.

 \textbf{Baseline:} To the best of our knowledge, there are no existing methods for black-box dataset inference.
-Yet, DPDLLM~\cite{dpdllm} offers black-box membership inference of individual data samples against LLMs, which we adapt to provide dataset inference.
+Yet, DPDLLM~\cite{dpdllm} and MIAVLM~\cite{hu2025membership} offers black-box membership inference of individual data samples against LLMs and VLMs, which we adapt to provide dataset inference.

 DPDLLM assumes the availability of some member samples (involved in training the suspect model) and some non-member samples (not involved in training the suspect model).
 Similar to our method, it involves a reference model which is fine-tuned on the member samples.
 Given the question of each member and non-member sample, DPDLLM obtains a response (represented as a sequence of tokens) from the suspect model and measures the probabilities for the reference model to output the same sequence of tokens.
 The probabilities are used as features to train a binary classifier for detecting member samples.